dfornis/dfornis/content/post/predicting-search-data/index.md

   filter(type == "validation")
 ```

-Here I'm computing bot hthe TSLM and the ARIMAX (1,1,0) model to see if it makes sense to model the residuals as an ARIMA-process.
+Here I'm computing both the TSLM and the ARIMAX (1,1,0) model to see if it makes sense to model the residuals as an ARIMA-process.

 ```
 fit_tslm <- tsibble_se_train %>% # fit the model on the training data